Josh Lawson: Film

 In 2006, Lawson made his feature film debut in BoyTown.
 He had the starring role in the 2012 Australian comedy film Any Questions for Ben?, created by Working Dog Productions.
 He also appeared alongside Will Ferrell and Zach Galifianakis in the 2012 comedy film The Campaign, as well as Anchorman 2: The Legend Continues and Crave.

 His feature directing debut The Little Death which he also wrote and starred in, was released in 2014.

 Lawson was nominated for an Academy Award for Best Live Action Short Film in 2018 for The Eleven O'Clock, a short film he wrote and starred in.

 In 2018, Lawson portrayed "Dave Johnson" in the comedy pilot for the CBS series Here Comes the Neighborhood (later The Neighborhood), but was replaced by actor Max Greenfield before the series was picked up by the network.

 In August 2019, Lawson was cast in the Mortal Kombat reboot as Kano.

 Other work

 During 2006 and 2007, Lawson was a regular guest co-host on the Australian radio comedy show Get This which aired on Triple M. In 2013, he voiced the role of Bob in the Cartoon Hangover short film Rocket Dog.

+As of 2021, Lawson has authored two children's books, Shoo Grumpers Shoo! and The Internot.